-- 1. Your trampoline SHOULD BE INSPECTED UPON UNPACKING AND SET UP AND THEREAFTER ON A REGULAR BASIS.
-WORN, DAMAGED OR BROKEN PARTS SHOULD BE REPLACED IMMEDIATELY AND BEFORE USE. - 2.
+- 1. Your trampoline should be inspected upon unpacking and set up and thereafter on a regular basis.
+Worn, damaged or broken parts should be replaced immediately and before use. - 2.
 Call the Skywalker Trampoline Customer Service Department at 1-866-603-5867 to file a warranty claim.
-Be prepared to provide the following information: name, shipping address, a copy of your original sales receipt, a brief description of the problem and cause, trampoline model number and serial number.
-We may also ask for photos of the damaged/defective parts. - 3.
+We will ask that you provide the following information: name, shipping address, a copy of your original sales receipt, a brief description of the problem and cause, trampoline model number and serial number.
+Photos of the damaged/defective parts may also be needed. - 3.
 After reviewing your information and examining your photos, Skywalker Trampolines will make the determination if this part is covered by this warranty.
 If so, a replacement part will be sent to you.